purcell/servant-elm/README.md

 ## servant-elm: Generate Elm modules which talk to Haskell Servant APIs

+### Notice: You probably want [Matt Bray's servant-elm](https://github.com/mattjbray/servant-elm) instead of this one

 ### About

 If you've described a REST API with